fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 ---
-title: Staking on DSD with Partyman
+title: Staking on DSD with Rhomtools
 subtitle: DSD are ideal way for running Rhombus full node and getting staking rewards for securing the network 24/7
 slug:
 weight: 3